UtrechtUniversity/ricgraph/docs/ricgraph_misc_scripts.md

 This page describes scripts for importing and exporting items from
 Ricgraph, about
-scripts to enhance (finding, enriching, etc.) information in Ricgraph, and about Ricgraph maintenance scripts.
+scripts to enhance (deleting personal data, renaming (sub-)organizations, etc.) information in
+Ricgraph, and about Ricgraph maintenance scripts.
 Read more about [scripts for harvesting sources and inserting the results in Ricgraph](ricgraph_harvest_scripts.md#ricgraph-harvest-scripts),